wp-plugins/sell-digital-downloads/readme.txt

 *   Create unlimited products and can also create custom orders
 *   Manage products and orders through standard WordPress UI almost same like as you manage your posts/pages.
 *   Works flawlessly with the latest version of WordPress.
-*   iSell is also a Developer friendly plugin and very extendable, changes if made correctly wouldn't get lost after plugin updates
+*   iSell is developer friendly plugin and very extendable, changes if made correctly wouldn't get lost after plugin updates
 *	Very secure file downloads not just links to files like some plugins do.

 [Visit my website to learn more about the plugin](http://muneeb.me/wordpress-sell-digital-downloads-wordpress-isell/)